CtrlK

 Distinctiveness Conflict Risk

-The focus on multi-reviewer coordination, deduplication, severity calibration, and consolidated reporting creates a clear niche that is distinct from a general code review skill or a single-reviewer linting skill.
-Unlikely to conflict with other skills.
+The focus on multi-reviewer coordination, deduplication, severity calibration, and consolidated reporting is a very specific niche that is unlikely to conflict with a general code review skill or other skills.
+The combination of these capabilities creates a distinct identity.

 3 / 3